DLHub-Argonne/dlhub_sdk/README.md

 }
 ```

-Note that the toolbox automatically put the metadata in DataCite format and includes data automatically pulled from the dataset (e.g., that the inputs are floats).
+Note that the SDK automatically put the metadata in DataCite format and includes data automatically pulled from the dataset (e.g., that the inputs are floats).

 ## Describe the Model